Writing A Novel Is Hard Work!

 Use Snowflake Pro to get a running start on your proposal.
 And then use all the handy tips Snowflake Pro embeds in the proposal to guide you in polishing it to a high sheen.

 When you buy Snowflake Pro, you buy a license to run it on up to five of your own personal machines.
-If you have a laptop and a desktop computer and you own other computers that your spouse and kids use, you are licensed to install and run Snowflake Pro on all of them.
+For example, if you have a laptop and a desktop computer and you own other computers that your spouse and kids use, you are licensed to install and run Snowflake Pro on all of them.
 Yes, really.
 That’s a very permissive license.
 In exchange for that, I ask that you not pirate Snowflake Pro.
 I try to do the right thing by you; thanks in advance for doing the right thing by me.

 Will Snowflake Pro Run On Your Computer?